Rufus For Real

 this is an upclose picture of chicken and couscous in a large skillet garnished with lemon, parsley, and flakey sea salt on a dark wooden background

 If you need a weeknight win that doesn’t test your patience, this one-pot chicken and couscous is it.
-Tender chicken, fluffy couscous, and warm, cozy flavors all come together in under 30 minutes.
-It’s simple, satisfying, and the kind of recipe that makes you feel like you’ve got dinner handled—even on the busiest nights.
+Juicy chicken, fluffy couscous, and warm savory flavor all come together in one pan in about 30 minutes with very little cleanup.

 Here’s why this quick, comforting chicken and couscous recipe earns a permanent spot in the weeknight rotation.